candyyetszyu/Drag-and-Drop-Form-Builder/README.md

-# Marketing Campaign Form Builder
+# Marketing Campaign Drag-and-Drop Form Builder

 A full-stack application for creating, managing and analyzing marketing campaigns with dynamic form creation capabilities.